isc-projects/kea/doc/sphinx/kea-messages.rst

     registering timer: %1, using interval: %2 ms

 Logged at debug log level 40.
-A debug message issued when the new interval timer is registered in the Timer Manager.
+This debug message is issued when the new interval timer is registered in the Timer Manager.
 This timer will have a callback function associated with it, and this function will be executed according to the interval specified.
 The unique name of the timer and the